 AAHOA Convention & Trade Show

-On June 23, AAHOA announced that its 2020 Convention & Trade Show scheduled to take place August 9-12, 2020, in Orlando, Fla., will not proceed in person due to new health and safety guidelines for combatting COVID-19 issued by the Florida Department of Health (DOH) on Saturday, June 20.
-Parts of the convention will move to a virtual space as the association will present industry keynotes and panels, speeches by AAHOA leadership, and secure, online elections for AAHOA’s Board of Directors and Secretary.
+On June 23, AAHOA announced that its 2020 Convention & Trade Show scheduled to take place August 9-12, 2020, in Orlando, Fla., would not proceed in person due to new health and safety guidelines for combatting COVID-19 issued by the Florida Department of Health (DOH) on June 20.
+Parts of the convention would move to a virtual space, including industry keynotes and panels, speeches by AAHOA leadership, and secure, online elections for AAHOA’s Board of Directors and Secretary.

 The 2020 AAHOA Convention & Trade Show was originally slated to take place from April 13-16, 2020, in Orlando, Fla., but was postponed to August 2020 in March due to COVID-19 restrictions.

 Northstar Travel Group and The BHN Group announced on August 25 that the 20th edition of ALIS—originally scheduled for January 25-27, 2021—will be held April 19-21, 2021 at the JW Marriott Los Angeles L.A.
 LIVE.
 In lieu of the hosting an in-person ALIS in January, The BHN Group will host a live, online event called ALIS Winter Update on Monday, January 25, 2021.